michaelbuii/personal-website/data/authors/default.md

 # 👋 Hello!

-My name is Michael, a tech enthusiast who loves to learn and share knowledge.
-I created this website so I could share the new skills I learn in hopes that it will help somebody out there pick up a new skill.
-I will be documenting both IT and software skills on this blog.
+My name is Michael, a tech enthusiast with a continuous drive to learn.
+I created this website to document skills I pick up along my learning journey.
+I will be documenting both IT & software skills on this blog.

-I am naturally very curious about how things work.
-Ever since I built my first PC, I found satisfaction in learning how every component contributes to the overall build.
-After that I even took apart old laptops, I had laying around to gain understanding of how they worked.
+I currently work as an IT Specialist, but my passion for technology expands further beyond into cloud computing & in web development.

-After college I was at a crossroads whether to pursue IT or web development.
-I ultimately chose to chase after IT certifications and found a new world of learning all intricacies of the systems that run our world.
-I have a deep appreciation for aesthetics of web design.
-For this reason, I still learn new skills that relate to web development in my free time.
+I like to stay up to date on industry trends in both fields.
+As of late, you can find me playing in my AWS environment or reading up on the latest frontend framework trends.

 I hope you find some of the things that I share interesting and hopefully even learn something new.